revo2wheels/intervalsicugptcoach-public/rules/module2-audit.md

   2. Any discipline missing
   3. Combined totals ≠ sum of subtotals

-### Chunking Rule
+### Chunking & Retry Rule
-- All season (42-day) requests must be ingested in **weekly chunks** (6 windows).
+- Any report window longer than 7 days must be ingested in **weekly chunks** (7-day windows).
+- Default: If the user requests a “42-day season report” without explicit dates, always resolve to today−41 → today.
 - Each chunk must respect the **Field Lock Rule** (only audit-required fields).
-- After chunk retrieval:
+- GPT must:
+  1. Automatically split the requested date range into consecutive 7-day windows.
+  2. Fetch all chunks without asking user confirmation.
-  - Concatenate all chunks.
+  3. Concatenate all chunks into a master DataFrame.
-  - Verify DataFrame row count = sum of API counts per chunk.
+  4. Verify DataFrame row count = sum of API counts across all chunks.
+- Retry Handling:
+  - If a 7-day chunk fetch fails (connector/client error), retry automatically up to 10 times.
+  - If retries succeed, continue concatenation.
+  - ❌ If 10 retries fail for a chunk, halt with:
+    “Error: no data returned after 10 retries (chunk {start} → {end}).”
+- ❌ If GPT attempts to fetch >7 days in a single call, or prompts the user to confirm chunking/retry, audit fails.
-- ❌ If any chunk mismatch → halt with error “chunk truncation detected.”
+- ❌ If any concatenated DataFrame row count mismatches sum of chunks, halt with:
--
+    “Error: chunk truncation detected.”

 ### Template Compliance Rule
 - When a user requests a report and specifies a type (Weekly, Season, Block, Event):
   - Audit must verify that the correct type-specific template was applied.
   - If only the General Report Template is used without the required type-specific sections (e.g. Phases for Season, Event log for Event):
     ❌ Halt output and return:
     “Error: Report type requested but only general template applied.
 Season/Block/Event template required.”

+### Default Window Rule
+- If the user requests a 42-day season report without explicit dates:
+  ✅ Always resolve to today−41 → today.
+- ❌ If the report proceeds without applying this default, audit fails with:
+  “Error: Default 42-day window (today−41 → today) not applied.”